-Thomas H. Lee, 70, has served as a director since August 17, 2011.
+Thomas H. Lee, 71, has served as a director since August 17, 2011.
 Mr. Lee had previously served as our director from March 4, 2004 to July 20, 2011.
 He is Chairman and CEO of Thomas H. Lee Capital, LLC, Thomas H. Lee Capital Management, LLC and Lee Equity Partners, LLC.
+Thomas H. Lee Capital Management, LLC manages the Blue Star I, LLC fund of hedge funds.
 Lee Equity Partners, LLC is engaged in the private equity business in New York City.
 In 1974, Mr. Lee founded the Thomas H. Lee Company, the predecessor of Thomas H. Lee Partners, L.P., and from that time until March 2006 served as its Chairman and CEO.
 From 1966 through 1974, Mr. Lee was with First National Bank of Boston where he directed the bank's high technology lending group from 1968 to 1974 and became a Vice President in 1973.
 Prior to 1966, Mr. Lee was a securities analyst in the institutional research department of L.F.
 Rothschild in New York.
 Mr. Lee serves or has served, including during the past five years, as a director of numerous public and private companies in which he and his affiliates have invested, including MidCap Financial LLC, Papa Murphy's International, LLC, Edelman Financial Services, LLC and Aimbridge Hospitality Holdings LLC.
-Mr. Lee is currently a Trustee of Lincoln Center for the Performing Arts, The Museum of Modern Art, NYU Medical Center, the Whitney Museum of American Art and Jazz at Lincoln Center among other civic and charitable organizations.
+Mr. Lee is currently a Trustee of Lincoln Center for the Performing Arts, The Museum of Modern Art, NYU Langone Medical Center and the New York City Police Foundation among other civic and charitable organizations.
 He also serves on the Executive Committee for Harvard University's Committee on University Resources.
 Mr. Lee is a 1965 graduate of Harvard College.

-Jörg Mohaupt, 48, has served as a director since July 20, 2011.
+Jörg Mohaupt, 49, has served as a director since July 20, 2011.
 Mr. Mohaupt has been associated with Access since May 2007, and is involved with Access' activities in the media and communications sector.
-Mr. Mohaupt was a managing director of Providence Equity Partners and a member of the London-based team responsible for Providence's European investment activities.
-Before joining Providence, in 2004, he co-founded and managed Continuum Group Limited, a communications services venture business.
+Prior, Mr. Mohaupt was a managing director of Providence Equity Partners and he co-founded and managed Continuum Group Limited, a communications services venture business.
 Prior to this, Mr. Mohaupt was an executive director at Morgan Stanley & Co. and Lehman Brothers in their respective media and telecommunications groups.
-Mr. Mohaupt serves on the boards of Audeze LLC, Perform Group Plc, AINMT Holdings, Gettaxi Ltd, Deezer, ULE, Sentient Technologies, and Acision B.V.
+Mr. Mohaupt serves on a number of boards including Perform Group Plc, AINMT Holdings, Gettaxi Ltd, Deezer, ULE, Songkick and Sentient Technologies.
 Mr. Mohaupt graduated with a degree in history from Rijksuniversiteit Leiden (Netherlands) and a degree in Communications Science from Universiteit van Amsterdam.

-Oliver Slipper, 38, has served as a director since May 1, 2014.
-Mr. Slipper was appointed to the Board of Perform Group plc in August 2007 and currently serves as Joint-CEO.
+Oliver Slipper, 39, has served as a director since May 1, 2014.
+Mr. Slipper is the founder and CEO of Masomo Gaming Limited, a social games start-up headquartered in the U.K. He previously served as Joint-CEO and was appointed to the Board of Perform Group plc in August 2007, where he still acts as a Non-Executive Director.
 Together with Simon Denyer, Joint-CEO of Perform, Mr. Slipper took the business public, achieving a listing on the London Stock Exchange in 2011, with a market capitalization of over £500 million.
 Previously he was the Chief Executive Officer of Premium TV until its amalgamation with Inform Group in 2007 to create Perform.
 Mr. Slipper joined Premium TV in 2001 as Commercial Manager.
 In 2005, he was appointed Chief Executive Officer.
 Prior to Premium TV, Mr. Slipper worked at Accenture within the Media and Entertainment team, where he worked for clients including Cable & Wireless, NTL and Sony Playstation advising on digital strategies.
 He holds a BA (Hons) in Classical Studies from Manchester University.
 He also serves on the Board of Surrey County Cricket Club and is a Patron of the Zoological Society of London.